pennersr/shove/README.md

 This is the replacement for [Pulsus](https://github.com/pennersr/pulsus) which has been steadily serving up to 100M push notifications.
 But, given that it was still using the binary APNS protocol it was due for an upgrade.

-## Features
+## Overview

+Design:
 - Asynchronous: a push client can just fire & forget.
-- Feedback: asynchronously receive information on invalid device tokens.
-- Services:
+- Multiple workers per push service.
+- Less moving parts: when using Redis, you can push directly to the queue, bypassing the need for the Shove server to be up and running.

+Support push services:
 - APNS
 - Email: supports automatic creation of email digests in case the rate limit is exceeded
 - FCM
+- Telegram
 - Web Push

-  - Telegram
-- Multiple workers per push service.
+Features:
+- Feedback: asynchronously receive information on invalid device tokens.
 - Queueing: both in-memory and persistent via Redis.
 - Exponential back-off in case of failure.
-- Less moving parts: when using Redis, you can push directly to the queue, bypassing the need for the Shove server to be up and running.
-- Prometheus support
+- Prometheus support.

 ## Why?